The LLMbda Calculus: AI Agents, Conversations, and Information Flow: The LLMbda calculus, by example

+Our calculus is a stateful untyped call-by-value lambda calculus \cite{plotkin1975callbyvalue}.
+The state is a list of messages constituting an ongoing conversation with an LLM.
+Let a \emph{message} be a string (encoded as tokens) sent to or received from an LLM API.
+A \emph{prompt} $p$ is a message sent to the API while a \emph{response} $r$ is one received.
+Let a \emph{prompt-response conversation}, $c$, be a sequence of prompts or responses.
+A typical sequence is an alternation $[p_1,r_1,\dots,p_n,r_n]$, where each response $r_{i+1}$ is sampled from the model's distribution conditioned on the concatenation $p_1+r_1+\dots+p_i+r_i+p_{i+1}$.

+Behind chatbots and AI agents alike are processes that build up prompt-response conversations.
+In a typical interaction with an AI agent, the initial prompt $p_1$ contains the instruction from the human user while the final response $r_n$ is a message to the user; the intermediate messages arise from the agent's planner algorithm, tracing the unrolling of the agentic loop.
+A common case is that an intermediate response $r_i$ encodes an instruction from the LLM to an external tool \cite{yao2023react,schick2023toolformer}; the planner executes it and forms prompt $p_{i+1}$ with the result from the tool.
+A \emph{prompt injection attack} arises in a conversation where the generation of $r_j$ from $p_j$ is unduly influenced by a prompt earlier in the conversation \cite{willison2022promptinjection,economist2025aisecurity}.

-{} The \emph{\atOperator operator}, $@e$, captures the key new programming concept in our calculus: it extends the current conversation by sampling the next response given the prompt given by the expression $e$, and returns the parse of the response as its value.
+{} The calculus has three new kinds of expression to manage the conversation. {} The \emph{\atOperator operator}, $@e$, extends the current conversation by sampling the next response given the prompt given by the expression $e$, and returns the parse of the response as its value.
+(Later, we build this operator from primitives to send and receive messages from the LLM.)
 The \emph{fork expression}, $\fork\;e$, makes a temporary fork of the conversation for the expression $e$, and then discards it.
+The \emph{clear expression}, $\clear$, clears the current conversation.